Mayorkas is driven by his own understanding of the immigrant experience. Many in GOP want him gone | News Channel 3-12

 “This country meant a lot to my parents and to what they could provide to my sister and me,” he said.
 “I also understand the fragility of life, what it means to be displaced.”

-Supporters say he is driven by commitment to public service and that impeachment is completely at odds with what they know of the law-and-order-minded former prosecutor.
+Supporters say he is driven by commitment to public service and that the idea of him doing anything that warrants impeachment is completely at odds with what they know of the law-and-order-minded former prosecutor.

+Cecilia Munoz worked closely with Mayorkas during the Obama administration when she was at the White House and she calls him a “Boy Scout.”
+She says he has an ability to persevere through government bureaucracy to get stuff done.

 “For him, the most meaningful thing you can do in government is stick with the thorny problem so that a kid can … find his family,” she said.

-Since joining Biden’s Cabinet, Mayorkas has been subject to often hostile rhetoric over the administration’s handling of the border and immigration.
+Since taking the job as DHS secretary, Mayorkas has been subject to often hostile rhetoric over the administration’s handling of the border and immigration.

 Republicans argue that he has been the architect of an immigration system that they say has no consequences for migrants who come to the U.S. illegally and that serves as a major factor in pulling them to America.
 GOP lawmakers say the campaign language that Biden used to hammer Trump’s policies sent a message to would-be migrants that U.S. borders were now open, and they say the Democratic administration either got rid of policies that were working under Trump to curb migration or put in place new ones that are failing.